 - Three straight bets at 1 unit each: total stake 3 units.
 Win rate per leg ~52%, three independent edges.

 For most bettors, three straights are dramatically better long-term EV.
 The SGP wins when you have a genuine read on correlation that the book has under-priced.
 That is rare and specific.
-We unpack book hold across markets in our vig and hold guide.
+We unpack book hold across markets in our vig and hold guide, and the same devig-first discipline applies to PrizePicks-style multi-leg tickets — a sibling product with similar correlation math but a different fee structure.

 How to evaluate an SGP before clicking